Promotion of grid-connected renewable energy, focusing on wind energy

 - Regulation: The state regulatory body is familiarised with the specific costs, benefits and investment risks associated with VRE as well as the fundamentals of internationally proven regulatory approaches.

-The project’s target group consists of grid-connected energy users and ultimately the entire population, which stands to benefit from the availability of a reliable, low-cost and environmentally friendly energy supply to the Kenyan economy.
+The project’s target group consists of grid-connected energy stakeholders and ultimately the entire population, which stands to benefit from the availability of a reliable, low-cost and environmentally friendly energy supply to the Kenyan economy.

 KfW Development Bank is cofinancing Kenya’s second largest wind power project, the Meru wind farm.
 Lessons learned from this financing arrangement are feeding into the project’s advisory services on improving the conditions for future investment in VRE.